 You can listen to talks or watch them from our website or YouTube.
+We even have an app for your iPhone or android phone that you can search for in the stores.
+Just search “vimalaramsi.”
+It is free.
 There is also now POD BEAN for iPhone or android, and if you search for vimalaramsi, there will be podcast files there.
 All free.
 Listen to it in your car through your Bluetooth system or on Bluetooth speakers systems like Alexa.
-Also you can find Bhante's talks on Apple Itunes and all of the other podcast channels.

-If you believe you got something out of this and enjoyed the personal attention (try getting that elsewhere!) and wish to make a donation in support of the center's work you can follow this Donation link.
-We wouldn’t be here without your help.
+If you believe you got something out of this and enjoyed the personal attention (try getting that elsewhere!) and wish to make a donation in support of mine and the center's work you can follow this Donation link.
+We wouldn’t be here without your help

-***Help others to take more online retreats with a donation click here.
+***Pay it forward to help others take a retreat with a donation click here.

 So please continue and don't hesitate to send emails directly to me to ask any questions as you practice.

-There are some sitting groups for TWIM around the world that you might be close to:
+There are sitting groups around the world that you might be close to:

 Check our website: http://www.dhammasukha.org/sitting-groups-mentors

 Also you might check out our book “The Path to Nibbana” now on Amazon.
-It goes into all of the experiences of the eight Jhanas and it is also a guide on to how to attain all of those on your own if you can’t make it for another retreat!
+It goes into all of the experiences of the eight jhanas and it is also a guide as to how to attain all of those on your own if you can’t make it for a retreat!

-with Metta and hoping all of you attain awakening soon!
+with Metta and hoping all of you attain Nibbana soon!